solaeus/dust/README.md

 code and check the compiled chunk, then run the source and check the output of the virtual machine.
 It is important to maintain a high level of quality by writing meaningful tests and preferring to compile and run programs in an optimal way before adding new features.

+### Command Line Interface

+Dust's command line interface and developer experience are inspired by tools like Bun and especially Cargo, the Rust package manager that includes everything from project creation to documentation generation to code formatting to much more.
+Dust's CLI has started by exposing the most imporant features for debugging and developing the language itself.
+Tokenization, compiling, disassembling and running Dust code are currently supported.
+The CLI will eventually support a REPL, code formatting, linting and other features that enhance the development experience and make Dust more fun and easy to use.

 ### Lexer and Tokens